 Opportunities to tell us what topics you’d like us to cover

 - Exclusive member emails, including a new weekly email from The Bulletin’s Alex Braae

 - Donations of $80 or more a year receive The Spinoff Book and tote bag (note. limit of 2000)

 - Undying gratitude and love

-All members contributing $80 annually will also receive a copy of The Spinoff’s inaugural book – spanning five years of our best writing and illustrations as well as original and new writing!
-Publishing in November 2019, edited by Toby Manhire, the book features
+For a limited time, all members contributing $80 annually will receive a copy of The Spinoff’s inaugural book – spanning five years of our best writing and illustrations as well as original and new work!
+In store now, edited by Toby Manhire, the book features:

 - Toby Morris

 - Jemaine Clement

 - Alex Casey